 The Academy's non- teaching staff are entitled to membership of the Local Government Pension Scheme.
-The Academy's share of the Scheme's assets is currently assessed to be less than it liabilities in the Scheme and consequently the Academy Balance Sheet shows a net liability of £509,000 estimated deficit.
+The Academy's share of the Scheme's assets is currently assessed to be less than its liabilities in the Scheme and consequently the Academy Balance Sheet shows a net liability of £39,000 estimated deficit.

-Reserves policy
+Reserves Policy